webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_9.markdown

 | Authentication Success Rate | >98%              | Per session          |
 | Audit Risk Score           | <10               | Per audit (3–6 months) |

-By implementing these quantum-resistant security strategies, developers can ensure that MCP and DUNE maintain quantitative conservation, protecting data and assets from both classical and quantum threats within the PROJECT DUNES ecosystem.
+By implementing these quantum-resistant security strategies, developers can ensure that MCP and DUNE maintain quantitative conservation, protecting data and assets from both classical and quantum threats.